 - The supported CPU socket

-- The amount of PCIe lanes a it offers
+- The amount of PCIe lanes it offers

 - The amount of PCIe slots and M.2 slots

-- The amount and version of USB slots
+- The amount and arrangement of USB slots

 - The amount and version of SATA slots